-But first let’s take a look at the covers, shall we?
+But first, let’s take a look at the covers, shall we?

 This is the European cover and probably the most famous one.
-While I do enjoy the cartoon plumber at the bottom with a huge wrench trying to fix a pipe, I, still to this day, don’t understand the huge screaming face that covers almost all of the cover.
+While I do enjoy the cartoony plumber at the bottom with a huge wrench trying to fix a pipe, I still to this day, don’t understand the huge screaming face that covers almost all of the cover.
 Is that supposed to be one of the developers?
 Or just a frustrated player?
-Am I going to fell frustrated and scream by playing this game?
-But at least the back cover is a bit better:
+Am I going to feel frustrated and scream like that by playing this game?

 Not to mention the US cover:

-Just get rid of that hideous face, focus on the plumber, make a nice title and fill the rest with pipes and voilá!
-An instant classic cover.
+Just get rid of that hideous face, focus on the plumber, make a nice title and fill the rest with pipes and voilá, an instant classic cover.

 This is the Game Boy cover and while I do appreciate minimalistic covers, this one feels lazy compared with the previous ones.